JoGorska/mileage-tracker/README.md

 The app aims to record daily mileage for each journey.

-Workflow 1.
+Workflow version 1.
 App can be used every day for each journey and the driver can save each route as they go.
   - log in
   - go to "drive"
-  - put in start and destination
+  - put in start and destination of the journey
   - be transfered to map preview page
   - add to database
   - click to go to maps (google maps on mobile or google maps website on desktop)